A Three-Day Itinerary to the Best of Loire Valley, France

 If - like us - you're traveling this day, plan to visit the Château du Clos Lucé after you arrive in Amboise.
 It's a must if you love DaVinci, but won't take as much time as the larger chateaux you'll visit.
 Spend an hour or two seeing where Leonardo spent his final years, and the working models of his inventions throughout the home and gardens.

-Or, visit the royal Château d'Amboise in the center of town instead.
-Walk through Amboise when the afternoon is over, and have an early dinner at one of the restaurants along the main street - it's a popular area, so many places have non-stop service.
+Or, visit the royal Château d'Amboise on the river instead.
+Walk through town when the afternoon is over, and have an early dinner at one of the restaurants along the main street - it's a popular area, so many places have non-stop service.

 After dinner, drive out to meet your group for a sunset hot air balloon.
 It's a dreamy introduction to the region, and a surprisingly tranquil ride.
 This was a bucket list item for me, but after such a beautiful flight over Château de Chenonceau and a champagne toast at landing, I might have to make an opportunity for a repeat!

 When you're headed to Château de Cheverny, plan to arrive in time for the feeding of the castle's hundred hunting dogs at 11:30am.
-Explore the grounds and kitchen gardens before everyone gathers around the kennel for the famous spectacle.
-Then tour the furnished château and walk out into the peaceful back gardens.
+Explore the grounds and kitchen gardens, then gather around the kennel for the famous spectacle.
+Next, make your way through the furnished château and out into the peaceful back gardens.
 We had lunch at the Orangerie restaurant here - sit at an outdoor table for table service, or order inside for a quick snack.
 On a weekday morning, Cheverny was quiet and far from crowded, a perfect precursor to our next stop.

 Make the short drive over to Château de Chambord for the afternoon; it's the most visited château along the Loire, and the largest one we saw.
 Whenever you're there, be prepared for crowds and tour groups.
 The grounds are expansive but have no gardens, so spend your time exploring the royal castle itself.
 Climb all the spiral staircases you can between the many floors, wings and balconies - and make a point to stop and admire the architectural details of the place.